 Conventional wisdom states that the winter is the worst time to buy or sell a house.
 After all, no one wants to go out looking for homes or move when it’s cold, dark, and rainy, fewer homes are for sale, and people don’t want to unsettle their family during the holidays, right?

 Not at all.
-In fact, the winter months are some of the best times ...Continue Reading →
+In fact, the winter months are some ...Continue Reading →

 If you’re a Realtor or loan officer, it probably feels like you spend the lion’s share of your time collecting and organizing other people’s documents.
 But now that it’s 2017 and April 15 isn’t too far away, it’s time to get your own financial house in order for the IRS.

-Considering that most Realtors, loan officers, and brokers are self-employed, that means getting a (hopefully sizable) ...Continue Reading →
+Considering that most Realtors, loan officers, and brokers are self-employed, that means ...Continue Reading →

 Have you ever run into a sales professional – maybe even one of your realtor or loan officer peers – that talk a mile a minute, spouting so much information and banter that their client barely has a second to get a word in?
 Chances are they’re not the top-producing sales person in your office – or even anywhere close, right?